geboweniii/stock-analysis/README.md

 *2018 Green Stocks Results*

 ## Code
 Refactoring of the original subroutine proved beneficial in generating the results.
 A decrease in processing time was seen when generating results for each calendar year.
 This is due to the change made in the code requiring only one cycle through the dataset.
+The run time for the 2017 dataset dropped from .6171875 seconds to .09375 seconds.
+The run time for the 2018 dataset also saw a drop from .6015625 seconds to .0859375 seconds.

 ![2017_Original](https://user-images.githubusercontent.com/82056100/116831889-14ea6000-ab80-11eb-8be3-3f06b9903ce1.PNG)